linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Inflation and Asset Returns-Pflueger Cieslak (1).md

 ---
-parent_directory:
-title: Inflation and Asset Returns*
+title: Inflation and Asset Returns
-tags:
-aliases:
-parent_folder: Financial Investments for Public Policy
+parent_directory: II.
+Economics/Microeconomics/Financial Investments for Public Policy
-subfolder:
-key_concepts:
+formatted: 2025-12-21 10:00:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: open code
+primary_tags:
+  - inflation and asset prices
+  - risk premia dynamics
+  - new keynesian model
+  - bond equity comovement
+secondary_tags:
+  - monetary policy shocks
+  - inflation expectations
+  - term structure
+  - stock valuations
+  - supply demand shocks
+  - stagflation effects
+  - inflation swaps
+  - treasury bonds
 cssclasses: academia
-linter-yaml-title-alias: Inflation and Asset Returns*
 ---

-# Inflation and Asset Returns*
+# Inflation and Asset Returns

 Anna Cieslak Carolin Pflueger

 July 18, 2023

-# Abstract
+## Abstract

 The past half-century has seen major shifts in inflation expectations, how inflation comoves with the business cycle, and how stocks comove with Treasury bonds.
 Against this backdrop, we review the economic channels and empirical evidence on how inflation is priced in financial markets.
 Not all inflation episodes are created equal.
 Using in a New Keynesian model, we show how "good" inflation can be linked to demand shocks and "bad" inflation to supply shocks driving the economy.
 We then discuss asset pricing implications of "good" and "bad" inflation.
 We conclude by providing an outlook for inflation risk premia in the world of newly rising inflation.